top of page

 Safety Disclosure

-This notification serves as a safety disclosure for the our Open-LIFU and Open-Motion, medical components intended exclusively for research purposes.
-Openwater acknowledges that, as of January, 2024 the device has not undergone review and clearance or approval by the U.S. Food and Drug Administration (FDA) for commercial distribution and use.
+This notification serves as a safety disclosure for the our Open-LIFU and Open-Motion, platforms intended exclusively for research purposes.
+Openwater's platform has not received FDA clearance or approval for commercial distribution.

 Important Safety Information